 For many women looking to get pregnant or who are already pregnant dental health is not one of their top concerns.
-Even if you've done some prep work and made changes to your diet and stopped drinking or smoking, you may not have put much thought into your teeth and the health of your mouth.
-However, it is important that you pay close attention to your dental health as your oral health care, or lack thereof can increase the potential for preterm labor.
+Even if you've done some prep work, made changes to your diet, and stopped drinking or smoking, you may not have put much thought into your teeth and the health of your mouth.
+However, you must pay close attention to your dental health as your oral health care, or lack thereof, can increase the potential for preterm labor.
 You can find more information about oral health care and how you can potentially be impacting your future child's dental health by reading up on Oral Health Care During Pregnancy.

 If you haven't had a dental checkup recently, you should make an appointment now.
-Mention to your care provider that you are pregnant or planning to become pregnant soon and that you want to ensure you have a healthy mouth to avoid any risks of preterm labor associated with poor oral health, specifically gu disease.
-Also, your dental health and cavity care can also impact your future child after he or she is born.
+Mention to your care provider that you are pregnant or planning to become pregnant soon.
+You want to ensure you have a healthy mouth to avoid any risks of preterm labor associated with poor oral health, specifically gum disease.
+Also, your dental health and cavity care can impact your future child after being born.

 - Twice daily brushing